Baltimore Ravens vs. Pittsburgh Steelers NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - Pittsburgh's games have gone over 42 points in nine of 16 chances this season.

-- Sunday's total is 1.8 points lower than the two team's combined 43.8 points per game average.
+- Sunday's over/under is 1.8 points lower than the two team's combined 43.8 points per game average.

-- This contest's over/under is 5.6 points fewer than the 47.6 these two squads combine to give up per game in 2021.
+- This contest's over/under is 5.6 points under the 47.6 these two squads combine to give up per game in 2021.

-- Ravens games this season feature an average total of 46.9 points, a number 4.9 points higher than Sunday's over/under.
+- The Ravens and their opponents have scored an average of 46.9 points per game in 2021, 4.9 more than Sunday's total.

-- In 2021, games involving the Steelers have averaged a total of 43.7 points, 1.7 more than the set over/under in this contest.
+- In 2021, games involving the Steelers have averaged a total of 43.7 points, 1.7 more than the set total in this contest.

 Ravens stats and trends